• Skip to primary navigation

 If you want to know how to make a tall cake, you can see that tutorial here: How to Make a Tall Cake

 Ok, once all the dowels are in, here is the moment of truth.
-Take a cake board and set it on top and then use your level to see if it’s level.
+Take a cake board and set it on top and then use the level to see if it’s level.
 You might as well do that now and face the truth before you add the other tier on top.

 If it’s not level, then you’ll have to adjust the height of the dowels.
 One might have been cut taller than the others.
 If one is too short though, don’t cut the others shorter, just cut a new, longer dowel for that spot.

-If you cut your dowels too short, there will be too much pressure on that cake tier from the tier on top of it and it’ll squish the cake and cause all kinds of problems and ugliness.
+If you cut the dowels too short, there will be too much pressure on that cake tier from the tier on top of it and it’ll squish the cake and cause all kinds of problems and ugliness.

 One thing I forgot to mention in the video that is really important is that if you have more than two tiers, go ahead and add the dowels to all the tiers (not the top one of course) before you stack them.